JetBrains/gradle-idea-ext-plugin/README.md

 ### How to use

-See the Wiki for documentation: [DSL of version 0.1](https://github.com/JetBrains/gradle-idea-ext-plugin/wiki/DSL-spec-v.-0.1) and [changes in version 0.2](https://github.com/JetBrains/gradle-idea-ext-plugin/wiki/Change-log-DSL-v0.2).
+See the [Wiki](https://github.com/JetBrains/gradle-idea-ext-plugin/wiki) for full DSL documentation

 Version 0.10 requires IntelliJ IDEA 2020.2